 Chords: Eb, Cm, Ab, Bb

-One for fans of 1990s music, Creep has become a classic song to learn on guitar.
+One for fans of 1990s music, Creep has become a classic and easy song to learn on guitar.
 With four chords, it works really well as a sing-along and is also a great introduction to barre chords.
 The lyrics will speak to you if you’re feeling a bit down and need to unleash your frustrations by playing guitar.
 There are lots of videos for learning and playing along with this song on YouTube.

 Chords: G, B, C, Cm